min2ha/ukwa-site/content/target/43021/index.en.md

   "start_date": "2016-06-14T10:00:00Z"
 }

-# Donald Trump criticized for ‘told you so’ tweet as horror of Orlando massacre emerged: Candidate began with ‘appreciate the congrats’ for predicting terror attack

 Donald Trump caused outrage with his Twitter postings, after thanking his followers for congratulating him about 'being right on radical Islamic terrorism'.